Who tells the stories?

 When writing this story of making an appointment, think about the possible issues that may appear during making the order.
 The person who takes the order should probably ask about the address, and the person who orders pizza will probably want to know when it would be delivered.
 This will help you get the list of all the options that the app should have and prioritize it.
 In the next step, you will think where to put them in the application.

-When applying storytelling in UX design, you can make the process of ordering pizza nice and engaging.
+When applying storytelling in digital product design services, you can make the process of ordering pizza nice and engaging.
 It will not only help you identify the elements that you should remember about (asking about the address, asking about the estimated time of delivery, choosing payment options, informing about the issues with the order, changing the ingredients, ordering pizza for some specific hour etc.) but also create formulas that you can actually use on your app’s screens.

 Organize your UX narrative